Gropecunt Lane: Locations

 London had several streets named Gropecunt Lane, including one in the parishes of St Pancras, Soper Lane and St Mary Colechurch, between Bordhawelane (bordello) and Puppekirty Lane (poke skirt) near present-day Cheapside.
 First recorded in 1279 as Gropecontelane and Groppecountelane, it was part of a collection of streets which appears to have survived as a small island of prostitution outside Southwark, where such activities were normally confined during the medieval period.

 The name was also used in other large medieval towns across England, including Bristol, York, Shrewsbury, Newcastle upon Tyne, Worcester, Hereford, Southampton and Oxford.
 Norwich's Gropekuntelane (now Opie Street) was recorded in Latin as turpis vicus, the shameful street.
 In 1230 Oxford's Magpie Lane was known as Gropecunt Lane, renamed Grope or Grape Lane in the 13th century, and then Magpie Lane in the mid-17th century.
 It was again renamed in 1850 as Grove Street, before once again assuming the name Magpie Lane in the 20th century.
 Newcastle and Worcester each had a Grope Lane close to their public quays.
+York's survives, now bowdlerised to Grape Lane.
 In their 2001 study of medieval prostitution, using the Historic Towns Atlas as a source, historian Richard Holt and archaeologist Nigel Baker of the University of Birmingham studied sexually suggestive street names around England.
 They concluded that there was a close association between a street with the name Gropecunt Lane, which was almost always in the centre of town, and that town's principal market-place or high street.
 This correlation suggests that these streets not only provided for the sexual gratification of local men, but also for visiting stall-holders.